California Pesticide Use

 Go to the No Spray Nashville website and read about cities that elected not to spray pesticides, examples of safer mosquito control programs, and other health related information.

 Visit the Northwest Coalition for Alternatives to Pesticides (NCAP) website for information on alternatives to and factsheets on the hazards of pesticides.

 Read the Non-Toxic Mosquito Control Fact Sheet from the Sierra Club Canada’s website.

-Visit the Beyond Pesticides website and read the following publications: Public Health Mosquito Management State to learn more about methods of mosquito management to prevent WNV, and The Truth About West Nile Virus, which asks what are the real risks from the disease and what is the chemical response to it.
+Visit the Beyond Pesticides website and read the following publications: Public Health Mosquito Management Strategy to learn more about methods of mosquito management to prevent WNV, and The Truth About West Nile Virus, which asks what are the real risks from the disease and what is the chemical response to it.

 For information on specific pesticides go to Pesticide Action Network’s Pesticides Database.